 The Company's policy is to recognize interest and penalties related to income tax liabilities as a component of income tax expense in the consolidated statements of operations.
-The amount of interest and penalties charged to income tax expense as a result of the unrecognized tax benefits was a benefit of less than \$0.1 million for both of the six-month periods ended June 30, 2011 and 2010.
+The amount of interest and penalties charged to income tax expense as a result of the unrecognized tax benefits was a benefit of less than \$0.1 million and an expense of less than \$0.1 million for the nine-month periods ended September 30, 2011 and 2010, respectively.

 The Company is subject to taxation in various jurisdictions.
-The Company continues to remain subject to examination by U.S. federal authorities for certain open tax years (2009 and 2010), and by various state authorities for the years 2006 through 2010.
+The Company continues to remain subject to examination by U.S. federal authorities for certain open tax years and has been informed by the Internal Revenue Service that an examination is being scheduled to cover its amended tax returns for 2007 and 2008, and its 2009 tax return.
+The Company is also subject to examination by various state authorities for the years 2006 through 2010.